jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       :type: logical
       :default: F

+      Only used if :nml:mem:`nsmax` > 0.

       TRUE
           Do not include the canopy heat capacity in the surface energy balance at the top of the snow pack on surface tiles without a canopy snow model.

       FALSE
-          The canopy heat capacity is include in the surface energy balance at the top of the snow pack.
+          The canopy heat capacity is included in the surface energy balance at the top of the snow pack.

    .. nml:member:: a_snow_et